-For claims commenced in the Supreme Court, section 16

-of the SCJA states that the General Division has jurisdiction to hear any action where: (a) the defendant has been duly served with any originating process of a claim in a Singapore court whether within or outside of Singapore; or (b) if the defendant has submitted to the jurisdiction of the General Division.
+For civil claims commenced in the Supreme Court, section 16 of the SCJA states that the General Division has jurisdiction to hear any action where: (a) the defendant has been duly served with any originating process of a claim in a Singapore court whether within or outside of Singapore; or (b) if the defendant has submitted to the jurisdiction of the General Division.
 Even if a court has jurisdiction, a court may decline to exercise its jurisdiction in certain circumstances, for instance, where it is of the view that Singapore is not the appropriate forum for the dispute to be heard.

-Section 3 of the High Court (Admiralty Jurisdiction) Act 1961 states that in respect of ships, questions or claims in relation to, inter alia, ownership and possession of a ship, damage done by a ship, damage received by a ship fall within the High Court's jurisdiction.
+Section 3 of the High Court (Admiralty Jurisdiction) Act 1961 states that in respect of ships, questions or claims in relation to, inter alia, ownership and possession of a ship, damage done by a ship, or damage received by a ship fall within the High Court's jurisdiction.

-Furthermore, there the High Court and Court of Appeal have inherent jurisdiction to hear and punish for contempt of Court, as held in the case of Li Shengwu v The Attorney-General [2019] 1 SLR 1081.
+Furthermore, the High Court and Court of Appeal have inherent jurisdiction to hear and punish for contempt of Court, as held in the case of Li Shengwu v The Attorney-General [2019] 1 SLR 1081.

 Original jurisdiction is also allocated by the quantum of the claim.
-The Magistrates Court hears cases where the amount claimed is under S\$60,000 (section 2 of the SCA).
-The District Court hears cases for amounts between S\$60,000 and S\$250,000 (section 2 of the SCA).
-The High Court hears cases involving amounts over \$250,000.
+The Magistrates' Court hears cases where the amount claimed is under \$\$60,000 (section 52(1A)(b) read with section 2 of the SCA).
+The District Court hears cases for amounts between \$\$60,000 and \$\$250,000 (section 19(4) read with section 2 of the SCA).
+The High Court hears cases involving amounts over \$\$250,000.